rufuspollock/tao/Meetings.md

 Patterns for meetings.

 - MUST: Take meeting notes, at least of actions.
-NB: with advance of AI and transcription taking active notes *in* the meeting may be useful.
-So this is *either* have a recording/transcription *or* take notes.
-I would still recommend have a meeting log with attendees even if you get AI transcription.
+NB: with advance of AI and transcription taking active notes *in* the meeting is optional.
+So this is MUST *either* have a recording/transcription *or* take notes.
+I would still recommend have a meeting log with attendees, agenda etc even if you get AI transcription.
 - MUST: At end of meeting, process the material from the meeting (see section below)
 - SHOULD: Take meeting notes in hackmd in markdown or google docs.
 Markdown is the preference.